garrandall/popular-music-data/tracks/mr-personality-gillette.md

 Mr personality, you so ugly
 Mr personality, you so ugly

-When i look at you i go outta my mind
+When I look at you I go outta my mind
 Its like im lookin at someones behind
 You make the children scream and babys cry
 With your crusty teeth and your bloodshot eyes
-You so ugly, your dad hadda tie a porkchop around your neck just to get the dog to play witcha Ooh thats ugly
+You so ugly, your dad hadda tie a porkchop around your neck just to get the dog to play witcha Oh thats ugly

 CHORUS
 They call you mr personality because you so ugly...you so ugly